For board meetings, see the board meetings page.

 Thirty-six percent of North Carolina’s college students are enrolled online, or in a blend of in-person and online classes.

-A little over half are in four-year colleges, but 46 percent are enrolled in a two-year program.
+A little over half are in four-year colleges, but 46 percent are enrolled in two-year programs.

 North Carolina is one of just seven states without a statewide goal for educational attainment beyond high school.
-That must change for our state and its people to thrive.
+That must change.

-Supporting this statewide effort will mean that we must do our part to better prepare K-12 teachers so our students are ready for the next step when they graduate from high school.
+Supporting that effort will mean we in the university must do our part to better prepare K-12 teachers so all students are ready for the next step when they graduate from high school.

-But underscoring the entire discussion of economic mobility is the spiraling cost of college.
-Options don’t mean much if you can’t afford them.
+Underscoring the entire discussion of economic mobility is the escalating cost of college.
+Opportunity is meaningless if you can’t afford it.

-Happily, North Carolina remains a national leader.
+Happily, North Carolina remains a national leader on college costs.
 Stronger-than-average taxpayer support — providing a remarkable two-thirds of our instructional costs — keeps our tuition among the lowest in the country.

-But relative affordability doesn’t mean much for working parents staring at a $22,000 cost of attendance here at UNC Charlotte.
+But relative affordability offers little comfort to parents looking at a $24,000 cost of attendance here at UNC Wilmington.